Tips for Student Retention

 Be sure your students are making progress and their parents are aware of it.

 Piano lessons are expensive and time-consuming for parents.
 Make sure that families are getting their money’s worth.
-Even students that aren’t that great about practicing can improve and learn new music.
+Even students who aren’t that great about practicing can improve and learn new music.

 When parents see that their children are learning to play, the last thing, they will want to cut out is piano lessons.
 Take the time to find repertoire that fits each individual student.